top of page

 How it Helps: Enhances a child’s confidence in social settings, improving their ability to form meaningful connections and resolve conflicts.

-Applications: Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), social anxiety, and difficulties with peer interactions.
+Supports: Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), social anxiety, and difficulties with peer interactions.

 Mindfulness techniques help children develop strategies to manage stress, stay present in the moment, and regulate their emotions.
 It focuses on increasing self-awareness, fostering a sense of calm, and building resilience to cope with challenges.